oresat/oresat-c3-software/docs/opd.rst

 - **Boot Pin**: Is an output pin.
 When set high before being the Enable pin is set, will put the STM32 into bootloader mode.
-- **UART Pin**: Is a output pin.
+- **UART ENABLE Pin**: Is a output pin.
 When set high, the cards will be connected to the C3's UART bus.

 OPD on Ocatvo A8 Cards
 **********************